Training of Trainers

-The WEVAS® program is in a modular format and participants must complete all the modules to become a certified WEVAS instructor.
-Interspersed between, and during, the modules will be instruction on how to effectively teach the program and use the materials.
+The WEVAS® program is in a modular format and participants must complete all the modules to become a certified WEVAS® instructor.
+Interspersed between and during the modules will be instruction on how effectively to teach the program and use the materials.

 Each module teaches unique skills and builds upon the skills and knowledge taught in previous modules.
 Taken in sequence, these modules provide a comprehensive staff training program.

-WEVAS Facilitator Training
+Schedule WEVAS® Facilitator Training

 If your organization is interested in coordinating a facilitator training session, then please contact:

-Michelle Bradley-Bahuaud, WEVAS Director
+Michelle Bradley-Bahuaud, WEVAS® Director

 Previous Facilitator Course